syncfusion-content/xamarin.android-docs/SfDataGrid/Getting-Started.md

 ## Creating the project

-Create a new Android application in Xamarin Studio or Visual Studio for **Xamarin.Android**.
+Create a new Android application in Xamarin Studio or Visual Studio for Xamarin.Android.

 ## Adding SfDataGrid in Xamarin.Android